clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 	the :command:`vncpasswd` command before proceeding to the next step.

 #.
 Start the VNC service script and set it to start automatically on
 	boot for each user.
-Substitute the [X] with the display ID.
+Replace the [X] with the display ID.

 	.. code-block:: console